Anh-Thuong-Vo/arraylist-and-linklist-stephpunk2/worksheet.md

 b.
 The code for the `remove()` method can be broken down into four cases.
 What are they?
 What should the code do in each case?
 c.
 Write the code for `remove()`.
 Your implementation of MyLinkedList is now complete.

 4. Sections 4.6-4.8 of Zybooks describe a data structure called the doubly-linked list. in short, the main distinguishing feature of a doubly-linked list is that nodes have both `next` and `prev` pointers, that point to the next node and the previous node respectively.
 This means that the code for a doubly-linked list is almost exactly the same as that for a singly-linked lists, except for the node pointers that you have to change when adding and removing elements.

 a.
 Without writing any code, explain how you would need to modify your MyLinkedList `add()` method to turn your implementation into a doubly-linked list.

 b.
 Without writing any code, explain how you would need to modify your MyLinkedList `remove()` method to turn your implementation into a doubly-linked list.
 How would each of the four cases change?

+I would modify the code by using a if statement to go through four different scenerios that will run depending on which node is being removed.
+For instance, if the node being removed is the head, I would have a variable curNode that would make the next node become the head.
+Similarly, if the node being removed was the tail, I would have curNode make the previous node become the tail, making the removed node equal to null. curNode would be have the value of the node being removed.
+Also if the node being removed has a node after it, it would move up in the list to be pointing at the previous node.
+Similarly, if the node being removed is